U.S. Consumer Privacy Notice

 Who is providing this notice?

 Chase Bankcard Services, Inc.

 Separate policies may apply to customers of certain businesses, such as J.P.
-Morgan's Private Bank or Private Wealth Management.
+Morgan Private Bank.